QueenieCplusplus/IS_IS/README.md

 # Definition

 It uses a metric wiht a max path value of 1024.
 It is intended to measure the capacity of circuit of traffic, such as it thruput in bps.

+              Higer Value indicates Lower Capacity.

+Any single link can have a max value of 64.
+IS-IS calculates path values by sum up links values.